benon33/benmok/Assignment5/index.md

 The goal of exercises 1.1 - 1.3 is to scrape articles from the Aggie for analysis in exercise 1.4.

-__Exercise 1.1.__ Write a function that extracts all of the links to articles in an Aggie article list.
+Write a function that extracts all of the links to articles in an Aggie article list.
 The function should:

 * Have a parameter `url` for the URL of the article list.